Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-We can thus plot in Fig.\ref{resource} the geometric discord and concurrence which the Bobs can maximally utilize in the successive steps to perform RSP.
-We observe that after the success of Bob$^{6}$ in the task of RSP, both the geometric quantum discord and the concurrence remains positive and the possibility remains for the 7-th Bob to perform RSP as well.
+We can thus plot in Fig.\ref{resource} the geometric discord and concurrence which the Bobs can maximally utilize in the successive steps to perform RSP successfully beyond the classical region delimited by our classical strategy.
+In comparison with this, we observe that even after the success of Bob$^{6}$ in the task of RSP, both the geometric quantum discord and the concurrence remain positive which indicates the possibility for the 7-th Bob to perform RSP as well.
 From Table \ref{tab:t1}, it can be easily anticipated that, $\lambda_7$ is no less than $0.859$ and for such value of $\lambda_7$, the concurrence vanishes while the geometric discord still remains positive.

-\begin{theorem} At most 6 number of Bobs can share the task of preparing remote state chosen from the equatorial circle of the Bloch sphere at Alice's side when a maximally entangled state is initially shared between Alice and Bob$^1$. \end{theorem}

-\begin{proof} Suppose that, Bob$^i$ wishes to prepare remote state and he communicates the result of his unsharp measurements $E_{\pm}^{\lambda_i}$ to Alice .
-According to Eq.(\ref{cond}), the conditional state prepared from the states $\rho^i$ as given by Eq.(\ref{BDState}) at Alice's side, becomes either corresponding to the outcome (+) as,
+However, in contrast to such possibility it is shown earlier that sequential success in the RSP-protocol by all the Bobs beyond Bob$^6$ can not be realised with non-classical advantage.